DoctorTakumi/PoE_App/README.md

  PoE app for leveling

  **TO DO**<br>
+ ~~Fix modules~~<br>
- Write a loop after answer is given so the program can ask the user if there is anything else to help with Add notes in certain places (maybe after quest_input): for more info, check...related poe URL
+ Write a loop after answer is given so the program can ask the user if there is anything else to help with<br>
+ Add notes in certain places (maybe after quest_input): for more info, check...related poe URL<br>

  **Ideas to split the app (for now):**
  1. Quest skipper